-Another powerful method able to handle singularities such as shocks and avalanches in disordered systems, which does not rely on large N, is the functional renormalization group (FRG) method [60, 61] (for an introduction and review see [62, 63]).
-The connection between the FRG method and decaying Burgers turbulence was elucidated in [64, 65](see [66] for an earlier attempt).
-It turns out that the force felt by an elastic manifold of internal dimension d submitted to a random potential plus a quadratic well can be seen as a generalized velocity field: it satisfies an exact evolution equation which is a functional generalization of the decaying Burgers equation, where the role of time is played by the (inverse) curvature of the well.
-For d = 0 the manifold is a point and one recovers the standard Cole-Hopf representation of the Burgers equation.
-The hierarchy of equations relating n-point equal-time velocity correlation functions identifies with the (exact) hierarchy of FRG flow equations, and the loop expansion in the field theory corresponds to the (renormalized) small-time expansion in the (generalized) Burgers problem, as will be detailed below.
-The amazing property is that this hierarchy becomes controlled in an expansion in $\epsilon = 4 - d$ around d = 4, which is the crucial property of the FRG approach to disordered systems.
-Hence Burgers turbulence, i.e. d = 0, becomes accessible via this expansion.
+Another powerful method able to handle singularities such as shocks and avalanches in disordered systems, which does not rely on large N, is the Functional Renormalization Group (FRG) [57, 58] (for an introduction and review see [59, 60]).
+The connection between the FRG and decaying Burgers turbulence was elucidated in [61, 62] (see [63] for an earlier attempt).
+It turns out that the force felt by an elastic manifold of internal dimension dsubmitted to a random potential plus a quadratic well can be seen as a generalized velocity field: it satisfies an exact evolution equation which is a functional generalization of the decaying Burgers equation, where the role of time is played by the (inverse) curvature of the well.
+For d=0 the manifold is a point and one recovers the standard Cole-Hopf representation of the Burgers equation.
+The hierarchy of equations relating n-point equal-time velocity correlation functions identifies with the (exact) hierarchy of FRG flow equations, and the loop expansion in the field theory corresponds to the (renormalized) small time expansion in the (generalized) Burgers problem, as will be detailed below.
+The amazing property is that this hierarchy becomes controlled in an expansion in $\epsilon = 4 - d$ around d=4, which is the crucial property of the FRG approach to disordered systems.
+Hence Burgers turbulence, i.e. d=0, becomes accessible via this expansion.
 Furthermore the physics of the generalized Burgers problem (i.e. of the manifold) has features which are independent of the parameter d.
-For instance, energy conservation for smooth flows is obtained as well as an infinite number of conserved quantities (the first property being called 'dimension reduction' in the context of manifold, and the second corresponds to the non-renormalization of the moments of the so-called Larkin random force).
-Non-conservation of energy via shocks occurs for any d, and the dissipative anomaly at the heart of the energy cascade, i.e. the non-vanishing limit of the energy flux $-\partial_t \mathcal{E} = \bar{\epsilon} = \nu \langle (\nabla v)^2 \rangle$ as $\nu \to 0$, is naturally captured by the FRG [64, 65].
-Finally the FRG allows us to compute shock-size distributions in the controlled expansion
+For instance, energy conservation for smooth flows is obtained as well as an infinite number of conserved quantities (the first property being called "dimension reduction" in the context of manifold, and the second corresponds to the non-renormalization of the moments of the so-called Larkin random force).
+Non-conservation of energy via shocks occurs for any d, and the dissipative anomaly at the heart of the energy cascade, i.e. the non-vanishing limit of the energy flux $-\partial_t \mathcal{E} = \bar{\epsilon} = \nu \langle (\nabla v)^2 \rangle$ as $\nu \to 0$, is naturally captured by the FRG [61, 62].
+Finally the FRG allows to compute shock-size distributions in the controlled expansion around d=4 [64, 65].
+Most of these studies focused on N=1, but recently we also

-3 It is often said [50] that it lacks an essential property of NS turbulence, namely the sensitivity to small perturbations in the initial data, and thus the spontaneous appearance of randomness by the chaotic dynamics.
-However, there is, in some cases (denoted SR below), decorrelation in time of two slightly different initial conditions, a property sometimes termed chaos in the community of disordered systems [51].
+[‡] It is often said [48] that it lacks an essential property of Navier-Stokes turbulence, namely the sensitivity to small perturbations in the initial data, and thus the spontaneous appearance of randomness by the chaotic dynamics.
+However, there is, in some cases (denoted SR below), decorrelation in time of two slightly different initial conditions, a property sometimes termed chaos in the community of disordered systems [49].